-Invite your friend to gatherings—such as dinner parties, religious services, or Little League games—where you think they’d have a good time.
+Invite your friend to socially distant gatherings—such as watch parties, group video hangs, or outdoor activities —where you think they’d have a good time and feel safe.
 Even if they don’t often show up, keep inviting them.
 It feels good to be included.

 Commit to being there for the hard days

-Birthdays, the anniversary of a divorce, a due date for a pregnancy that ended early—some days will be tougher for your friend than others.
+Birthdays, the anniversary of a divorce, a due date for a pregnancy that ended in child loss.—some days will be tougher for your friend than others.
 Mark these dates on your calendar and make a point to reach out around that time.
 Remind their close friends of these dates, too.

 Don’t rush the process

 There’s no exact timeline or perfect way to work through grief, heartbreak, and other hardship; your friend will heal at their own pace.
 Resist the urge to hurry them along.
 Listen without judgment or advice.
 Avoid saying things about how they’re “getting back to normal” or “seeming like their old self.”
 Instead, help them return to past activities and hobbies when they’re ready—or find new interests or activities to try out together.

 Follow their lead